hetznercloud/cli/docs/reference/hcloud_server_add-label.md

 ## hcloud server add-label

-Add a label to a server
+Add a label to a Server

 ```
 hcloud server add-label [--overwrite] <server> <label>...